-The Company's financial instruments include accounts receivable, accounts payable, accrued liabilities, warrant liability, operating lease liability, equity-linked financial instruments, and debt.
+The Company's financial instruments include accounts receivable, net, other receivable, accounts payable, accrued liabilities, operating lease liability and debt.
 The recorded carrying amount of accounts receivable, accounts payable and accrued liabilities reflect their fair value due to their short-term nature.
 Other financial liabilities are initially recorded at fair value, and subsequently measured at either fair value or amortized cost using the effective interest method.
 See Note 3 for the fair value measurements.